Volga–Don Canal: History

-In 1711, under the terms of the Treaty of the Pruth, Russia left Azov and Peter the Great lost all interest in the canal, which was abandoned and fell into ruin.
+In 1711 Russia left Azov under the terms of the Treaty of the Pruth, and Peter the Great lost all interest in the canal, which was abandoned and fell into ruin.
 Over time, other projects for connecting the two rivers were proposed, but none were attempted.
-However, Dubovsko-Kachalinsky railway, which was horse-drawn railway and Volga–Don railway, which is now part of the South Eastern Railway were built in 1846 and 1852 respectively in order link the Volga and the Don at the shortest distance.
-They were 68 km and 73 km long respectively.
+However, the horse-drawn Dubovsko-Kachalinsky railway and the Volga–Don railway — now part of the South Eastern Railway — were built in 1846 and 1852, respectively, to link the Volga and the Don at the shortest distance.
+They were 68km and 73km long respectively.

 The construction of today's Volga–Don Canal, designed by Sergey Zhuk's Hydroproject Institute, began prior to the Second World War, which interrupted the process.
+In late 1948, the Volga–Don Canal was among the first projects to partake in the reform of the Soviet forced labour system, notably alongside Dalstroy.
+After these projects introduced a wage for prisoners and other measures to stimulate productivity, they managed to become fully self-financing.

 Construction works continued from 1948 to 1952 and the canal was opened on 1 June 1952.
 The canal and its facilities were built by about 900,000 workers including some 100,000 German POWs and 100,000 gulag prisoners.
 A day spent at the construction yard was counted as three days in prison, which spurred the prisoners to work.
 Several convicts were even awarded the Order of the Red Banner of Labour upon their release.

 Upon completion, the Volga–Don Canal became an important link in the Unified Deep Water Transportation System of the European part of the USSR.